 Load Serving Entities will provide the CAISO their point allocations consistent with Section 3.5.
 The Interconnection Customers will receive up to 100 sub-points in the commercial interest category based on the ratio of its requested Interconnection Service Capacity at the Point of Interconnection to the number of points allocated to it from the Load Serving Entity.

 If a Load Serving Entity lacks sufficient points to match the capacity of one project, or otherwise elects, it may indicate a full allocation to a project in lieu of allocating any of its points in that Cluster Application Window.
-A Load Serving Entity exercising this option can select one Interconnection Request only per Cluster Application Window, and the Interconnection Customer’s Interconnection Service Capacity may not exceed one hundred fifty percent (150%) of that Load Serving Entity’s points allocation.
-Multiple Load Serving Entities may elect to exercise this option jointly for a single Interconnection Request less than one hundred fifty percent (150%) of their aggregate points.
+A Load Serving Entity exercising this option can select one Interconnection Request only per Cluster Application Window, and the Interconnection Customer’s Interconnection Service Capacity may not exceed the lesser of 500 MW or 50% of the Load Serving Entity’s load according to the California Energy Commission’s most recent coincident peak demand forecasts of Resource Adequacy load share.
+Multiple Load Serving Entities may elect to exercise this option jointly for a single Interconnection Request up to their aggregate maximum capacity under this provision.
 An Interconnection Request with a full allocation will receive 100 sub-points in the commercial interest category.

 Affidavits from non-Load Serving Entities must be executed by an authorized representative.
-The affidavit must attest the counterparty is supporting the Interconnection Request in support of corporate policy goals on sustainability; the capacity of the Interconnection Request aligns with its individual needs; the counterparty and its holding company, if any, is not affiliated with the Interconnection Customer or its holding company; and that the counterparty and its holding company and affiliates support this Interconnection Request only, and no other Interconnection Requests in this Cluster Application Window.
+The affidavit must attest the capacity of the Interconnection Request aligns with its individual needs; the counterparty and its holding company, if any, is not affiliated with the Interconnection Customer or its holding company; and that the counterparty and its holding company and affiliates support this Interconnection Request only, and no other Interconnection Requests in this Cluster Application Window.

 2) An Interconnection Customer may receive up to 35 points for project viability based on its ratio of sub-points to 100.
 The Interconnection Customer’s sub-points may include up to 50 sub-points for an engineering design plan of the Generating Facility, and up to 50 sub-points for expanding a Generating Facility.
 The Interconnection Customers will receive up to 50 sub-points for an engineering design plan based on the percent the plan is complete, with each percentage complete comprising one sub-point, as represented in an affidavit attesting to the completeness by a professional engineer.
 An Interconnection Customer will receive 10 sub-points if it is an expansion of a Generating Facility that has executed a GIA and submitted its notice to proceed and commenced Construction Activities, as confirmed by the Participating TO.
 Alternatively, an Interconnection Customer will receive 20 sub-points if it is an expansion of an online Generating Facility.
 Alternatively, an Interconnection Customer will receive 50 sub-points if it is an expansion of a Generating Facility that has executed a GIA, submitted its notice to proceed, commenced Construction Activities, as confirmed by the Participating TO, or is online, and the Generating Facility’s generator tie line to the CAISO Controlled Grid has sufficient surplus capacity to accommodate the sum of the maximum capacities of the extant Generating Facility and the expansion.
 Interconnection Customers seeking expansion sub-points must submit documentation to describe and verify the expansion with their scoresheets.